Justin-Zog/neural_networks_and_evolution/doc/plan.md

 Using delegates will save lots of headaches and time in the future.
 Every input, hidden and output node are essentially the same.
 They just use different functions to determine the input value, activation values, and what the creature does.
-We could just make different input node classes based on the different inputs, but that would lead to tons of duplicated code.
-Instead, we can define a single Input Node class that uses a `Delegate` to determine the function it uses.
+We could make different input node classes based on the different inputs, but that would lead to tons of duplicated code.
+Instead, we can simply define a single Input Node class that uses a `Delegate` to determine the function it uses.

     // This delegate can store any method that has a return type of 'float'.
     // By defining the method parameter with 'params object[] parameters',